The Priest from Kirchfeld (1955 film)

-The Priest from Kirchfeld (German: Der Pfarrer von Kirchfeld) is a 1955 West German drama film directed by Hans Deppe and starring Ulla Jacobsson, Claus Holm and Annie Rosar.
-It is based on the play Der Pfarrer von Kirchfeld by Ludwig Anzengruber.
+The Priest from Kirchfeld (German: Der Pfarrer von Kirchfeld) is a 1955 West German drama film, directed by Hans Deppe.
+It starred Ulla Jacobsson, Claus Holm and Annie Rosar; and it is based on the play Der Pfarrer von Kirchfeld by Ludwig Anzengruber.

-The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.
-It was shot at the Spandau Studios and on location in Rosenheim in Bavaria.
+The film's sets were designed by the art directors, Willi Herrmann and Heinrich Weidemann.
+It was shot at the Spandau Studios and on location in Rosenheim, Bavaria.

 Plot

-Vinzenz Heller, the priest of Kirchfeld, is highly esteemed by his congregation.
-The Kriegerwitwe Stricker lives with the railwayman Franz Wagner in the concubinage.
+Vinzenz Heller (the priest of Kirchfeld) is highly esteemed by his congregation, and the Kriegerwitwe Stricker lives with the railwayman Franz Wagner in the concubinage.
 This sin is condemned by Heller, but nevertheless, Knight's ten-year-old boy may serve as a ministrant to the priest.
 It is not the case, however, that Karli Stricker suffers a serious conscience of conscience, which the priest can not overcome.
 The only reason why the railroad does not want to marry the knights is that they would lose their pension.

 The Concordat provides, under certain circumstances before a secret marriage without a civil marriage must precede.
 For this reason Heller speaks to the Ordinariat.
 However, his request is denied because no social emergency is apparent.

 In the parsonage the refugee girl Anna Birkmaier has been living for some time.
 This is supported by the old parishioner Brigitte.
 But the longer Anna stays in the parsonage, the more she feels attracted to the priest.
 He too begins to desire the girl, but he knows how to restrain his lust.
 Brigitte observes this development with great concern because she knows the gossip about the village.
 There is also one in the place, which is not well-disposed towards the priest: the rich innkeeper Josef Riedl.
 It can not be that the pastor once condemned the alcohol from the pulpit, whereupon fewer guests visited his place.